 The best way to introduce yourself to competing is to attend our club’s own monthly ranking-event.
 It is free to all the members of the club and everybody gets to play matches against players of the same level as themselves, regardless of age.
 The event takes about 3-4 hours.

+Cityjunnusulkis is a competition for junior players (born 2004 and all the younger ones) that are interested in competing or just want to get to play against new opponents that are at the same level as themselves.
+Tapion Sulka warmly encourage all the players to try out this event!
 This tournament works the same way, as our club’s ranking-event, only that all the players in this tournament are juniors from different clubs in South Finland.
-All the players get to play against the players of the same level as themselves and play at least two matches.
-The tournament is held in Helsinki, Talihalli (Huopalahdentie 28, 00350 Helsinki) and the event takes approximately 2 hours.
-Participation costs 15€ and it includes 2 shuttles from the organizers and you don’t need a license to attend.
+Cityjunnusulkis is held in Helsinki, Talihalli (Huopalahdentie 28), it doesn't require a competition license or a registration beforehand.
+All the players get to play against the players of the same level as themselves and play two to five matches.
+Participation costs 15€ and it includes 2 shuttles from the organizers.
+The event lasts a few hours, not the whole day.

 Here you can find Badminton Finland’s competition calendar